 - Build the flavor base: I like using a combination of ground beef (beef mince) and ground pork (pork mince).
 Using two kinds of meat means more flavor.
-You can also use ground lamb, veal and even bacon to boost the flavor.
+You can also use ground lamb, Italian sausage, veal and even bacon or pancetta to boost the flavor.
 Brown the meat well in a large pot set over high heat.
 I do this in batches to allow the meat to build up good color.
 This also builds a fond at the bottom of the pot which will add so much depth to the finished sauce.
 Remove the browned meat from the pot and set aside.
 Add chopped carrots, celery and onion along with the fresh herbs.
 I like using bay leaves and thyme but rosemary is also a great addition.
 Allow the vegetables to saute until golden brown.
 The longer you let the vegetables saute, the deeper the flavor will be of the finished bolognese sauce.
 Scrape up any brown bits from the bottom of the pot with a wooden spoon.

 - Make the sauce: Add the meat back into the pot then add the tomatoes, beef stock, sugar, salt and pepper.
 If you want even more flavor, you can use marinara sauce instead of tomatoes.
 I like using crushed or strained tomatoes.
 You can use chopped tomatoes too but I prefer the sauciness of the strained/crushed tomatoes so I would add a few tablespoons of tomato paste if using chopped tomatoes.

 - Low and slow: For the most delicious Bolognese, I always recommend cooking it low and slow.
 Allowing the sauce to simmer gently for an hour ensures a super rich and meaty sauce.
 All the flavors blend together and the sauce is just always better.
 You can cook it a little faster for 30 minutes and the sauce will still be good, though!
 Using sugar balances out the acidity of the tomatoes but can be left out if you prefer.
 Another option that I always do is to stir in half a cup of heavy/whipping cream into the sauce 10 minutes before its done.
 This adds such lusciousness to the sauce.
 If you want to keep it dairy-free, it’s completely fine to omit the cream.